 William Butler Yeats was born into an Anglo-Irish Dublin family.
-His father John Yeats initially read law, abandoning this to study art in London.
+His father John Yeats initially trained to become a lawyer, abandoning this to study art in London.
 Yeats' mother Susan Mary Pollexfen came from a wealthy Sligo merchant family.
 All members of the family chose artistic careers - brother Jack as a painter, sisters Elizabeth and Susan Mary in the Arts and Crafts Movement.
-As members of the (waning) Protestant Ascendancy, the Yeats family was nonetheless supportive of the changing Ireland, even though the nationalist revival directly disadvantaged them.
+The Yeats family was rather well-to-do but still supported the nationalist change that rocked Ireland, even though it directly disadvantaged them.

-The political and social developments had a profound effect on Yeats' poetry, his explorations of Irish identity reflecting the changing times and attitudes.
-Though when he wrote of "we Irish", this inclusive term often jars with his somehow privileged background.
+The political and social developments which took place in the early 20th century had a profound effect on Yeats' poetry and his explorations of Irish identity reflecting the changing times and attitudes.
+Though it is important to remember that when he wrote of "we Irish", the inclusive term didn't always fit with his fairly privileged background.

-Yeats then discovered his more understanding side, and went all touchy-feely, when Maud Gonne visited him for some solace ... as her marriage had effectively ended in disaster, after the birth of a son (Sean MacBride).
+Yeats forgave all when Maud Gonne visited him for looking for comfort as her marriage ended in disaster, after the birth of a son (Sean MacBride).
 Though a one-night-stand between Yeats and Maud Gonne came to nothing.

-By 1916, and at 51, Yeats was getting desperate for a child.
-He decided it was high time to marry, naturally once more proposing to the now ageing Maud Gonne (newly widowed by British firing squad during the aftermath of the Easter Rising).
-When she turned him down yet again, Yeats switched to his almost grotesque Plan B ... a marriage proposal to Iseult Gonne, Maud's 21-year-old daughter.
-This also came to nothing, so Yeats finally settled on the slightly older (but at 25 still less than half his age) Georgie Hyde-Lees... and to everybody's surprise she not only accepted, but the marriage seems to have worked quite well.
+By 1916, and at the age of 51, Yeats was desperate for a child.
+He decided it was high time to marry, naturally once more proposing to the now aging Maud Gonne (newly widowed by British firing squad during the aftermath of the Easter Rising).
+When she turned him down yet again, Yeats switched to his terrible Plan B - a marriage proposal to Iseult Gonne, Maud's 21-year-old daughter.
+This also came to nothing, so Yeats finally settled on the slightly older (but at 25 still less than half his age) Georgie Hyde-Lees.
+To everyone's surprise she not only accepted, but the marriage seems to have worked quite well.

 W.B.Yeats and Politics

 Despite his family history, Yeats was an Irish Nationalist - with a strong yearning for a (largely imagined) "traditional lifestyle".
-He initially displayed revolutionary spirit (even being a member of paramilitary groups), but soon distanced himself from active politics.
-His initial non-response to the Easter Rising, only mentioning it in poetry in the 1920s, was telling.
+He initially displayed revolutionary spirit (even being a member of paramilitary groups), but soon distanced himself from active politics and hardly acknowledged the Easter Rising in his work.

 Yeats was appointed to the first Seanad Eireann, the Irish Senate, in 1922 - and then re-appointed for a second term in 1925.
-His main contributions were on the debate on divorce, in which he accused both government and Catholic clergy of recreating "medieval Spain".
+Perhaps thinking of Maud Gonne, Yeats' main contributions were on the debate on divorce, in which he accused both the government and Catholic clergy of recreating "medieval Spain".
 Pulling no punches, he declared that "marriage is not to us a sacrament, but, upon the other hand, the love of a man and woman, and the inseparable physical desire, are sacred.
 This conviction has come to us through ancient philosophy and modern literature, and it seems to us a most sacrilegious thing to persuade two people who hate each other to live together".
 Despite this thunderous attack, divorce remained illegal in Ireland until 1996.
-And you may read between the lines, discovering his frustration with Maud Gonne's marital arrangements ...

-William Butler Yeats died in Menton (France) on January 28th, 1939.
-According to his wishes he was buried after a discreet and private funeral service at Roquebrune-Cap-Martin - "if I die bury me up there and then in a year's time when the newspapers have forgotten me, dig me up and plant me in Sligo."
+Throughout his life, W.B.
+Yeats regularly traveled to France.
+It was there that William Butler Yeats died in Menton on January 28th, 1939.
+According to his wishes, he was buried after a discreet and private funeral service at Roquebrune-Cap-Martin - "if I die bury me up there and then in a year's time when the newspapers have forgotten me, dig me up and plant me in Sligo."
 Which did not work out, as the Second World War broke out and Yeats' mortal remains were stuck in France.